yongduek/lectures/voar/Readme.md

 - Project based on Slambook2

 ## Planar Marker AR
+- based on OpenCV `findChessboardMarker` or similar.
 - Project based on ORBSlam 2/3

 ## Long Video Sequence 3D Reconstruction
+- Motion & 3D map/environment
-- Project based on ORBSlam 2/3
+- Project based on ORBSlam 2/3 or slambook2

 ## Projects
 1. Video on the pannel